christopher-kwok/batch-decode-multiple-templates/README.md

+# Batch Decode using Multiple Templates Python App

-# A Python application to decode barcodes from images within a specified folder using different settings and templates.
+A Python application to decode barcodes from images within a specified folder using different settings and templates.

 ## Overview
 This application attempts to decode barcodes from images using a two-step approach: